FrancisCrickInstitute/dm3d-pages/tutorial.md

 Then select the training folder that the config file was saved in.
 Two additional folder will be created with the "images", "labels".
-Inside of the folders there will be six tif files.
-One for each time point.
+Inside of the folders there will be six tif files; one for each time point.

 ### Create a model

-Next we need to create the model.
+Next one needs to create the model.
 Activate a python environment with [ActiveUnetSegmentation](https://github.com/FrancisCrickInstitute/ActiveUnetSegmentation) installed.